 Monitor via SNMP or Syslog for faults.

-Use SNMP or monitor Syslog entries to ensure synchronization is consistently maintained.
+Use SNMP or monitor Syslog entries to ensure you consistently maintain synchronization.

 Secure Your NTP Traffic.